anders-biostat/hepatocytes-zonation/code/readme.md

 ## Zone assignment

-We use 23 + 30 markers from Shalev 2018 Supplementary.
+We use 21 + 33 markers from Shalev 2018 Supplementary.
-Normalize by maximal value of every gene, then sum central and portal up.
+Itzkovitz uses maximal expression as normalizing factor.
+It can work for a single condition, but in case of decreased expression due to k.o., RNA level can be much lower.
+In limiting case, cells with a single read will be "portal" or "central", although, in the wild type such low level of expression would indicate an opposite phenotype.

+Nevertheless, we followed this way for exploratory analysis with the difference, that we normalize using 99% quantile instead of maximum.

 \Eta is a proportion of portal gene over portal + central.
 ```
 calcEta <- function(x, markers) {